You’d probably be wondering, what’s the difference between a curriculum vitae and a resume?

 The Similarities Between A CV and A Resume

 Both documents describe what an individual has done and how that has equipped them for the current job they are applying for.

-If for instance, as a deliveryman your responsibilities were to pick up deliveries, explain how long it took you to pick up those groceries and mails, state how well it went, and what role your job played in the overall success of your organization.
+If for instance, as a delivery man your responsibilities were to pick up deliveries, explain how long it took you to pick up those groceries and mails, state how well it went, and what role your job played in the overall success of your organization.

 Neither of them should include lies that you believe will boost your career prospects and chances of securing the job.

 Differences Between Resume And CV Based on Location/Region

 This has led to some international confusion, which we hope to clear up in this section.

 The United Kingdom and Europe

 In most European countries, including the United Kingdom and Ireland, “curriculum vitae” refers to the short, one-page document you write for a job application.

 However, you might hear them called academic CVs since it makes the meaning clearer.

-In Australia, résumés and CVs are both used to apply for jobs.
-Résumés tend to be one page, summarizing the main highlights of your career, while CVs are around two to three pages and outline all of your professional experience.
+Resumes are one page documents, summarizing the main highlights of your career, while CVs are around two to three pages outlining all of your professional experience.

-Similar to Australia, a résumé is usually one page and a curriculum vitae is two to three pages long in New Zealand.
+Similar to Australia, a resume is usually one page and a curriculum vitae is two to three pages long in New Zealand.

 You might need to create both since employers will either ask for one or the other.

-When to Use a CV or a Résumé
+When to Use a CV or a Resume

 What career type are you applying for?

 If you’re putting in an application for a job in academia, especially as a lecturer, teacher, teacher assistant, or researcher at a college or university, then you should know that what you need is a CV.

 Where is the organization located?

-Depending on the location or region a CV may be a standard resume or the highly detailed document that highlights all your career and achievements.
+Depending on the location or region, a CV may be a standard resume or the highly detailed document that highlights all your career milestone and achievements.

 If it’s for a job in academia or for a research position, the organization is likely to ask for a traditional CV.

 However, if you’re still in doubt about which to send, contact the recruiter or hiring manager and seek clarifications.

-CVs are generally more detailed with the constant addition of new information, so it is much easier to create a résumé from a CV, considering the fact that it’s usually shorter and more concise.
+CVs are generally more detailed with the constant addition of new information, so it is much easier to create a résumé from a CV, considering that it’s usually shorter and more concise.

 It is important to have the right document for a job application and to keep both documents at hand.

-What you Will Find in CVs
+What You Will Find in CVs

 These are typically what you’d find in curriculum vitae.

-What you Will Find in Résumés
+What You Will Find in Resumes

 Now, let’s do a quick recap of all that we discussed.

-- Résumés are customized to meet specific job requirements, while CVs are more comprehensive.
+- Resumes are customized to meet specific job requirements, while CVs are more comprehensive